 The most obvious and famous example is Prohibition in the United States from 1920 to 1933.

 The goal is to convince people to stop consuming unhealthy foods.
-This includes price increases, restrictions on the availability of harmful products, and false/negative information.back to menu ↑
+This includes price increases, restrictions on the availability of harmful products, and false/negative information.

-This is market research for goods, the adaptation of production to the requirements of foreign consumers, control over the passage of goods from producer to consumer.back to menu ↑
+This is market research for goods, the adaptation of production to the requirements of foreign consumers, control over the passage of goods from producer to consumer.

 Mass marketing is marketing to sell products or services to as many people as possible.

-This is carried out by an organization in the mass production of one product intended for all customers at once.
+An organization carries this out in the mass production of one product intended for all customers at once.
 At the same time, market segmentation and consumer research are not carried out.
 This approach allows you to sell products at the lowest prices.

 There’s no requirement for building relationships.
-The focus is on volume sales.back to menu ↑
+The focus is on volume sales.

-Integrated marketing is a marketing strategy that focuses on the importance of a consistent brand experience for the consumer.
-This means that each branding effort – across all platforms is presented in a similar style that reinforces the brand’s ultimate message.
+Integrated marketing is a marketing strategy that focuses on a consistent brand experience for the consumer.
+Each branding effort – across all platforms is presented in a similar style that reinforces the brand’s ultimate message.

-In other words, no business should have a website that is designed in a certain way and a marketing campaign that looks like it belongs somewhere else.back to menu ↑
+In other words, no business should have a website designed in a certain way and a marketing campaign that looks like it belongs somewhere else.

 This is work aimed to promote marketing within the company – hence the name.
-Often, top managers and colleagues themselves do not understand what marketing is for and why it is necessary to spend money on it.back to menu ↑
+Often, top managers and colleagues themselves do not understand what marketing is for and why it is necessary to spend money on it.

 Using the most effective methods of sales and trade marketing.
-Other goals of operational marketing can be, for example, to achieve the level of sales, profit, and other goals set by the operational plan, ensuring the profitability of various products, territories, markets, and distribution channels.back to menu ↑
+Other goals of operational marketing can be, for example, to achieve the level of sales, profit, and other goals set by the operational plan, ensuring the profitability of various products, territories, markets, and distribution channels.

 Real-time marketing refers to any marketing strategy that uses real-time or up-to-date information.
 You can’t plan this type of marketing.
 Instead, a real-time marketing strategy focuses on current trends.